-The PowerPlay traveled to St. Paul, Minnesota for the 2014 Powerhockey Cup.
-They advanced to the finals after a dramatic comeback against the Calgary Selects in which Jake Saxton scored the game-winning goal in overtime.
+The PowerPlay arrived in St. Paul, Minnesota for the 2014 Powerhockey Cup.
+They advanced to the finals after a dramatic comeback against the Calgary Selects in which forward Jake Saxton scored the game-winning goal in overtime.
 The undefeated PowerPlay faced off against another undefeated team, the Minnesota Saints.
 Despite another comeback effort, the PowerPlay fell short and lost 5-4.

 Patrick Hilferty passed away in May of 2017 from complications due to his Muscular Dystrophy.
-The team had established an on-going relationship with the Philadelphia Flyers of the NHL, and the Flyers adopted the team as the first power hockey team to be affiliated with an NHL team.
-This was done to honor Pat’s memory and to encourage other NHL teams to reach out to their respective disabled communities to spread the message and grow the sport of power hockey.
+Over the years, the team had established an on-going relationship with the Philadelphia Flyers of the NHL.
+In September of 2017, the Flyers adopted the PowerPlay as the first powerhockey team to be in partnership with an NHL franchise.
+This was done to honor Pat’s memory and to encourage other NHL teams to reach out to their respective disabled communities to spread the message and grow the sport of powerhockey.